Common Investing Risks and How to Manage Them

 Key takeaways

-A financial advisor can make recommendations for investments that help you take the proper amount of risk for your situation.
+A financial advisor can make recommendations for investments that help you take on the proper amount of risk for your situation.

-When you’re working to build your wealth, it can be natural to want safe investments with high returns.
-But the reality is that “safe” and “high return” rarely come as a package deal.
+But “safe” and “high return” rarely come as a package deal.
 Low-risk investments generally produce lower returns than high-risk investments.
-And while high-risk, speculative investments can produce greater returns, taking on more risk also means you’re more likely to lose some or even all of your money.
+And while high-risk, speculative investments can produce greater returns, taking on more risk also means there’s a greater chance you could lose some or even all of your money.

-Common types of investing risk
+Common types of investment risk

 While most people understand the difference in the risk they’re taking when they purchase a stock or a bond, there are actually a number of different types of investment risks.
 This list is by no means exhaustive, but it includes some of the most common types of investment risks.